 How to choose between a thesis and a non-thesis fine arts degree program in Florida?

-Choosing between a thesis and a non-thesis fine arts degree program in Florida depends on your career goals and learning preferences.
-Thesis programs typically require conducting original research or creative projects, which suits students aiming for advanced study or academic careers.
-A non-thesis option focuses more on coursework and practical skills, ideal for those seeking to enter the workforce quickly.
+When choosing between a thesis and a non-thesis fine arts degree program in Florida, consider your career goals and learning style.
+Thesis programs typically require conducting original research and producing a formal paper, ideal for students aiming for graduate studies or academic careers.

 What options do students based in Florida have for studying fine arts abroad?